- Screen Colours:

 - Black & Yellow

-Much of the Charity’s work is dedicated to the management and conservation of some 170 acres of wonderful landscape around Walberswick village.
+A lot of of the Charity’s work is dedicated to the management and conservation of some 170 acres of wonderful landscape around Walberswick village.

 If cattle or sheep were able to roam freely across the Common as they did many years ago, the more invasive species would be kept in check and a greater diversity of vegetation maintained.
 But nowadays the number of walkers with dogs would mean that any livestock would have to be fenced in.
 That would then destroy the free-roaming, unenclosed nature of the landscape which is the essence of a Common.